 When Should Our Online Auction "Go Live"?

-Some online auction companies will recommend you run your online auction as a primer for your Auction Event.
+Some online auction companies will recommend you run your online auction as a primer for your Main Event.
 They may recommend you to run your online auction in the 2-4 weeks running up to your big event.
 I disagree with that approach.

 Two approaches I like: